-- a. the financial statements and notes set out on pages 17 to 59 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards Simplified Disclosures requirements, the Corporations Regulations 2001 and other mandatory professional reporting requirements, and - (ii) giving a true and fair view of the consolidated entity's financial position as at 30 June 2022 and of its performance for the financial year ended on that date, and - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable, and - c. at the date of this declaration, there are reasonable grounds to believe that the members of the extended closed group identified in note 23 will be able to meet any obligations or liabilities to which they are, or may become liable, by virtue of the deed of cross guarantee described in note 23.
+- (a) the financial statements and notes set out on pages 11 to 49 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards Simplified Disclosures requirements, the Corporations Regulations 2001 and other mandatory professional reporting requirements, and - (ii) giving a true and fair view of the consolidated entity's financial position as at 30 June 2023 and of its performance for the financial year ended on that date, and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable, and - (c) at the date of this declaration, there are reasonable grounds to believe that the members of the extended closed group identified in note 23 will be able to meet any obligations or liabilities to which they are, or may become liable, by virtue of the deed of cross guarantee described in note 23.

-This declaration is made in accordance with a resolution of Directors.
+This declaration is made in accordance with a resolution of Directors, pursuant to s.295(5) of the Corporations Act 2001.